 Julian Enoizi, Chief Executive of Pool Re, said: “We are fortunate to be able to work with Cranfield University whose leading academic experience in security issues is crucial in the model’s development.”

-Notably, our ProSair blast modelling tool, our Impact and Armour Group and the experience of our staff in CBRN modelling and terrorism studies were a perfect combination to deliver the work with partners such as Decision Lab, a modelling company, and intelligence company IMSL.
+Notably, our ProSair blast modelling tool and the experience of our staff in CBRN modelling and terrorism studies were a perfect combination to deliver the work with partners such as Decision Lab, a modelling company, and intelligence company IMSL.